What is itchy skin (Pruritus)?

 How is itchy skin diagnosed?

 Your doctor will do a visual exam to look at the area that itches.
-He or she also will ask you questions about your health history.
+They also will ask you questions about your health history.
 If your doctor thinks it might be caused by a more serious problem, you may have to undergo more tests.
 The tests are related to the condition for which your doctor is testing.

 Can itchy skin be prevented or avoided?